Adventure in the Auvergne with a wee snag.

 - Try weeing before you take off

-- attaching the tube to your inside leg with surgical tape
+- Avoid snags by attaching the tube to your inside leg with surgical tape

 - If you sense a blockage, don’t wait until the pain gets to 11/10, sort it out straight away!